 Dad: "To be honest, Dr. Solomon, I'm a little frustrated with this whole discussion."
-Me: "How so?"
-Dad: "You're making it sound like it's going to take a lot of time to get Jaky to talk."
+Dr. Rick: "How so?"
+Dad: "It sounds like it's going to take a lot of time and therapy to get Jakey to talk."
 Mom: "We had high hopes for the speech and language therapy."
 Dad: "Because for us, Dr. Solomon, Jacob's talking is our top priority."
-Me: "But he's already starting to communicate.
+Dr. Rick: "But he's already starting to communicate.
 He takes your hands to get what he wants.
 He's starting to understand some routines, right?"
 Dad: "But that's not talking.
 He doesn't even say 'Hi' when he meets someone."
-Me: "But he's got some words that he uses sometimes."
-Dad: "I know I know but I want him to talk-like Charlie does."
-Me: "Charlie's almost 18 months?"
+Dr. Rick: "But he's got some words that he uses sometimes."
+Dad: "I know, I know, but I want him to talk-like Charlie does."
+Dr. Rick: "Charlie's almost 18 months?"
 Mom: "And he's starting to put some words together."
 Dad: "You can actually carry on a little conversation with Charlie.
 I just wish Jacob could do that."

-Me: "I'm confident that he will but he's got to climb what I call 'the Language Mountain'."
+Dr. Rick: "I'm confident that he will, but he's got to climb what I call 'the Language Mountain'."
 Mom: "The 'Language Mountain'?"
-Climbing the Language Mountain.
-All parents have this fundamental wish that their child will talk and be able to carry on a conversation.
-Of course I share this 'wish' too but I know that in order to get to the mountaintop of conversation, children (and their parents) must start at the bottom of the mountain and take their first steps upward.
+Climbing the Language Mountain All parents have the fundamental wish that their child will talk and be able to carry on a conversation.
+Of course, I share this 'wish' too, but I know that in order to get to the mountaintop of conversation, children (and their parents) must start at the bottom of the mountain and take their first steps upward.
 These first steps begin with the simple ability to share attention, then stay engaged long enough to interact in a two-way back and forth fashion until the child can communicate mostly through gestures.
-This can take a year or even more depending on how fast your child can climb, so to speak.
-Climbing the Language Mountain

-The real key in the beginning is to have fun during social interactions by following what the child likes and wants (usually rough-housing) in a way that will make your child want to interact with you.
-Paradoxically this non-verbal play is the fastest way to help your child gain language that leads to social communication!
-Then, once your child is communicating back gesturally (i.e. showing you he want's more by holding up his hands and/or nodding his head and/or smiling), he will start to understand routines.
+This can take a year or even more, depending on how fast your child can climb, so to speak. <Insert 1.0 JPEG LangMtn here> The real key in the beginning is to have fun during social interactions by following what the child likes and wants (usually rough-housing) in a way that will make your child want to interact with you.
+Paradoxically, this non-verbal play is the fastest way to help your child gain language that leads to social communication!
+Then, once your child is communicating back gesturally (i.e., showing you he wants more by holding up his hands and/or nodding his head and/or smiling), he will start to understand routines.
 This ability to understand is called receptive language.
 He will be able to truly make sense of the world.
 When you say, "Time to eat" he'll take his seat in the kitchen or dining room.
 After several more months, he will be able to understand the spontaneous one step commands like "Go get that ball.
 Bring the ball to daddy."
-Children Will Talk When. . .
+Children Will Talk When They Can...